 You Have More Energy

 Coffee isn’t the only thing that perks you up when you’re feeling groggy.
 Many times, people feel fatigued because they haven’t had enough water to drink.
 Instead of reaching for yet another cup of something caffeinated next time you get a bout of the yawns, try a big glass or bottle of water.
-H2O keep your bodily systems functioning at their best and perk you up to get over that afternoon slump.
+H2O keeps your bodily systems functioning at their best and perk you up to get over that afternoon slump.

 You’re Less Hungry